SoftwareAG/cumulocity-react-runtime-widget/README.md

 ### User Guide

-Click on Add Widget and select Demo Widget as a widget.
+Click on Add Widget and select your widget name as a widget.
 In the configuration, you only need to select the device.

+---
+This library is provided as-is and without warranty or support.
+They do not constitute part of the Software AG product suite.
+Users are free to use, fork and modify them, subject to the license agreement.
+While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.

+---